Regulations Graduate Studies 2016–2017

 - Determine eligibility:A student is eligible for a fellowship if he/she meets the criteria established by the organization that grants the fellowship.
 In addition, a student must be in a good academic standing and meet certain criteria that are determined by the department.
 The specific department criteria will be announced each year prior to the fellowship deadline.

 - Seek advisor endorsement: An eligible student must discuss the fellowship with her/his advisor and get the agreement of the advisor to write a letter of recommendation.

 - Apply: If a student is eligible and has an advisor's endorsement, then a fellowship application should be completed and submitted to the Computer Science Department.

 - Selection of final nominees: The applications will be made available to the whole CSD faculty, who will vote on the final set of nominees.
-The faculty will vote based only on the application materials, so a student should write the application in a way that is clear to a non-specialist.
+The faculty will vote based on the application materials and additional information about students' departmental activities that include attendance of departmental colloquia, and participation in the departmental research competitions.
+A student should write the application in a way that is clear to a non-specialist.
 The final set of nominees may submit their applications to the fellowship organization.

 As an example of department criteria for fellowship eligibility, the following criteria was established for the 2006-2007 Andrew Mellon Fellowship:

 - An author on at least two papers